paqtcom/graphite-design-system-site/src/guidelines/components-usage.md

 ></script>
 ```

-Then you can use the elements anywhere in your blade templates, but you have to use `wire:ignore`.
+Then you can use the elements anywhere in your blade templates, but **you have to use `wire:ignore`**.

+This is because Livewire's DOM diffing doesn't play nice with Web Components which can set attributes on their host element (like a class for styling or aria attributes for accessibility).
+If you don't add `wire:ignore`, we can't guarantee the components work correctly and are accessible.

 For example: